MYCAMEL222/ArduinoBLE_MPTII_ThermalPrinters/README.md

 3. Press the power button to ON.
 4. Printer should automatically print a test page.

-Make sure printer power is OFF.
-Hold down the form feed button.
-Press the power button to ON.
-Printer should automatically print a test page.

 To find printer UUID, you can use a BLE scanner app like…

 https://play.google.com/store/apps/details?id=no.nordicsemi.android.mcp&pcampaignid=web_share